Charles Barron: Israel and its blockade of Gaza

-A leader of the Viva Palestina-USA group, Barron in July 2009 joined 200 other participants, mostly U.S. citizens, as the George Galloway led Viva Palestina relief convoy penetrated the Israeli-Egyptian blockade of Gaza.
+A leader of the Viva Palestina-USA group, Barron, in July 2009, joined 200 other participants, mostly U.S. citizens, as the George Galloway led Viva Palestina relief convoy penetrated the Israeli-Egyptian blockade of Gaza.
 The convoy brought more than $1 million in medical equipment and supplies to Gaza's one and a half million inhabitants.
 The U.S.-based Anti-Defamation League asked the U.S. Justice Department to investigate the U.S. Viva Palestina group, but the group stated that it would adhere to U.S. law and not provide Hamas assistance, instead delivering its aid to nongovernmental organizations.

 In July 2009, Barron stated that the Gaza Strip section of the Palestinian Territories was "a virtual death camp, the same kind of conditions the Nazis imposed on the Jews."
-11 months later he stated, "There's too many children and women and innocent men of Gaza dying because you're isolating them and not allowing anything in.
+11 months later, he stated, "There's too many children and women and innocent men of Gaza dying because you're isolating them and not allowing anything in.
 It's like having a concentration death camp.
 It's horrible, and the whole world is and should be outraged."

 Muammar Gaddafi, Robert Mugabe, and Louis Farrakhan

-In November 2011, after the end of the Libyan civil war, Barron voiced support for Libyan ruler Muammar Gaddafi, stating "Out there, they don't know that Qaddafi was our brother."
+In November 2011, after the end of the Libyan civil war, Barron voiced support for Libyan ruler Muammar Gaddafi, stating, "Out there, they don't know that Qaddafi was our brother."
 [Barron] also rejected claims of Gaddafi's brutality, stating "People say 'Didn't he kill all those people?'
 I say, 'I don't know anything.
 The man was a freedom fighter.'"

-On September 12, 2002, Barron hosted an event at New York City Hall honoring Zimbabwean president Robert Mugabe, whom Barron praised as the liberator of black Africans in then-Rhodesia.
+On September 12, 2002, Barron hosted an event at New York City Hall honoring Zimbabwe, the president Robert Mugabe, whom Barron praised as the liberator of black Africans in then-Rhodesia.
 In 2008, he again voiced support for Mugabe, who had allegedly committed crimes and atrocities in Zimbabwe.
 Specifically, Barron said, "In the year 2000, when he said one farm, one farmer, he was vilified", arguing that Mugabe was popular internationally only while his government "didn't take the land from the whites".
-He added that in South Africa, whites "still own 80 to 90 percent of the land," which is why international powers support South African leaders such Nelson Mandela.
-Barron stated he had seen no evidence which tied the Mugabe government to any attacks on supporters of the Zimbabwe opposition.
+He added that in South Africa, whites "still own 80 to 90 percent of the land," which is why international powers support South African leaders such as Nelson Mandela.
+Barron stated he had seen no evidence that tied the Mugabe government to any attacks on supporters of the Zimbabwe opposition.

 Barron has defended Louis Farrakhan against allegations that Farrakhan is a racist.